-18. TROPHIES
+20. TROPHIES

-Trophies will be awarded Sunday afternoon with the depth based on the number of registrants in each class registered before the end of the discounted early registration period.
+- 20.1 Trophies will be awarded Sunday afternoon with the depth based on the number of registrants in each class registered before the end of the discounted early registration period. - 20.2 The Norman C. Schaller Memorial Trophy will be conferred to the skipper with the fewest points in the largest fleet among fleets of 10 or more boats.